Qiskit/qiskit-ibm-runtime/docs/migrate/migrate-guide.rst

 FAQs
 --------------------------------------------

-Users might have the followings questions when planning to migrate their code to Qiskit Runtime.
+Users might have the following questions when planning to migrate their code to Qiskit Runtime:

 .. raw:: html